dnanexus/dxWDL/README.md

 ```

 will find native applets in the `/A/B/C` folder, generate tasks for
 them, and write to local file `dx_extern.wdl`.
-For example, if an
+If an
 applet has the `dxapp.json` signature:

 ```